Building Blocks Cooperative Preschool

 Two Day Class for Ages 2-3

 Learn to play with friends!
 This class is about play dough, sand castles, slime, art, glitter projects, bubbles in the yard, listening to stories, and learning to be part of a class group.

 Learn to get along with friends!
 This class is about climbing, running, lego creations, marble runs, messy art, pretend play, science projects, reading and making books, and writing your name.

 Weekly summer sessions for ages 2-5 will run on Tuesdays, Wednesdays, and Thursdays from 9 am to noon for $120 per week.
 Sessions will be held mostly outdoors.
-Masks will be strongly recommended.
 Register now in your Jovial Family Portal.

 In our school, children learn through discovery and child-directed play.
 We believe that an atmosphere of mutual respect encourages our children to develop emotionally and learn successfully.

 Building Blocks Cooperative Preschool is a high quality, affordable, parent-cooperative preschool established by and for the Santa Cruz Mountain community.
 We are located on Summit Road in the Loma Prieta Joint Union School District.

 Prospective families are welcome to tour the campus with our director and lead teacher, Nicole Gomez.
 Register for a tour or to join our mailing list.
 Teacher Nicole will follow up with you by email to schedule the tour.